apache/pekko-persistence-dynamodb/README.md

 ### Dev Setup

-* Run `./scripts/dev-setup.sh` to download and start [DynamoDB-local](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html).
+* Run `./docker-compose up` to download and start [Localstack](https://github.com/localstack/localstack/).
+* Make sure that env variables from .env.test are exported `source .env.test`
 * Now you are all set for running the test suite from `sbt`.
-* In order to stop the DynamoDB process you may execute `./scripts/kill-dynamoDB.sh`.
+* In order to stop the DynamoDB and clean up execute `./docker-compose down`.

 Please also read the [CONTRIBUTING.md](CONTRIBUTING.md) file.